Oshlack/ALLSorts/README.md

 Interested?
 Great!
 Please refer to the <a href="https://github.com/Oshlack/ALLSorts/wiki" target="_blank">wiki</a> for further information & documentation.

 If you have any problems, let us know via <a href="https://github.com/Oshlack/ALLSorts/issues">issues</a> and we will get back to you promptly.

+To see what's next on the agenda, follow the (https://github.com/Oshlack/ALLSorts/projects)[Projects development].